fmidev/smartmet-plugin-wms/docs/reference.md

 Note: The direction is positive for wind.
 For currents one may use "rotate"=90 or a negative "directionoffset".
 If an extra rotation is desired, it is recommended to use a negative offset.

 If the layout is not "data" and the producer refers to observations, the generated candidate locations will be snapped to the nearest stations if the "maxdistance" condition set for the layer is satisfied.
 This way one may for example place candidate points into a grid and get an evenly distributed sample of the full set of stations.

+The margins can be used to generate point locations outside the image area.
+This is useful for example if the symbols to be placed at the locations can be expected to overflow to adjacent WMS tiles. xmargin and ymargin can be set simultaneously using the "margin" setting.

 #### Label structure